-Every year the North Dakota Game and Fish Department receives questions from deer hunters who want to clarify rules and regulations.
+Every year the North Dakota Game and Fish Department receives questions from deer hunters to clarify rules and regulations.
 Some common questions are listed below.
-Hunters with further questions are encouraged to call the Game and Fish Department at 701-328-6300, from 8 a.m. – 5 p.m. weekdays, or access the hunting and trapping link at the department’s website, gf.nd.gov.
+Hunters with further questions are encouraged to visit the Game and Fish Department’s website, gf.nd.gov., or call 701-328-6300, from 8 a.m. – 5 p.m. weekdays.

-Can hunters age 14 or 15 (and qualifying 13 year olds) with a youth season license who did not harvest a deer during the youth season hunt the regular deer gun season with this license?
+Can hunters age 14 or 15 (in 2023) with a youth season license who did not harvest a deer during the youth season, hunt the regular deer gun season with this license?
 Yes, but you are subject to the restrictions listed on the license.

 I was unsuccessful in filling my mule deer buck license in a restricted unit during the youth season.
 Can I hunt the remainder of the state during the regular gun season?
 No. You are restricted to the same unit as during the youth season.

 I shot a deer, but it is rotten.
 What can I do?
 You must take possession of the animal by tagging it.
 A license only allows the opportunity to hunt.
 It is not a guarantee to harvest a deer, or to the quality of the animal.